rvagg/iamap/README.md

 root nodes contain the full set of data and intermediate and leaf nodes contain just the required data.
 For content addressable backing stores, it is expected that the same data in this serialisable form will always produce the same identifier.
+Note that the `map` property is a `Buffer` so will need special handling for some serialization forms (e.g. JSON).

 Root node form:
 ```